Edgewood psychiatrists are board-certified, licensed physicians providing the following behavioral health services:

-Please Note: Edgewood has no way of knowing which insurance plans cover any given prescription.
+Please Note: It is each patient’s responsibility to know the details of his or her insurance plan and which prescriptions are covered.
 If the doctor prescribes a medication that is not covered by your specific insurance plan, he or she would be happy to discuss this with you at your next appointment and try to accommodate you in any way possible.

 Unfortunately, EAP services do not cover Psychiatric care.
 Typically, Psychiatry Services are billed through your primary medical carrier, but occasionally the behavioral health provider is still the payer for the doctor’s claims.
 Any questions should be directed to the Billing Department for assistance around understanding and verifying your insurance benefits.